electricjones/electricjones.github.io/_posts/2024-04-03-kadoo-data.md

 ### Resource IDs
 {: .article_subtitle }

-Each individual resource (like a specific animal or a single medical vaccination) has a unique id that is a prefix and a human readable, easily sharable id (in base36, meaning all numbers and english letters).
+Each individual resource (like a specific animal or a single medical vaccination) has a unique id that is a prefix and a human readable, easily shareable id (in base36, meaning all numbers and English letters).
 {: .article_paragraph }

 - Animal: A-2JK, A-19L, A-P688KA